shinken-solutions/shinken/doc/source/10_troubleshooting/troubleshooting-shinken.rst

   * Have you installed the :ref:`check scripts and addon software <gettingstarted/installations/shinken-installation>`
   * Is Shinken even running?
   * Have you checked the :ref:`Shinken pre-requisites <gettingstarted/installations/shinken-installation#requirements>`?
-  * Have you :ref:`configured the WebUI module <integration/webui>` in your shinken-specific.cfg file
+  * Have you :ref:`configured the WebUI module <integration/webui>` in your brokers/broker-master.cfg file
   * Have you :ref:`completed the Shinken basic configuration <configuration/index>` and :ref:`Shinken WebUI configuration <integration/webui>`
   * Have you reviewed your Shinken centralized (:ref:`Simple-log broker module <the_broker_modules>`) logs for errors
   * Have you reviewed your :ref:`Shinken daemon specific logs <troubleshooting/troubleshooting-shinken#FAQ-1>` for errors or tracebacks (what the system was doing just before a crash)